imohag9/POMLSDK.jl/docs/src/poml_standard.md

 ## Differences from Official Implementation

-While POMLSDK closely follows the POML standard, there are some implementation differences due to Julia's language characteristics:
+While PomlSDK closely follows the POML standard, there are some implementation differences due to Julia's language characteristics:

-1. **Hierarchy Management**: POMLSDK uses `add_node!`/`pop_node!` instead of context managers (like Python's `with` statements)
+1. **Hierarchy Management**: PomlSDK uses `add_node!`/`pop_node!` instead of context managers (like Python's `with` statements)
 2. **Attribute Handling**: Attributes are handled through keyword arguments rather than separate method calls
 3. **Data Type Conversion**: Automatic conversion of Julia types to appropriate string representations for XML